My photographs explore distances. The distances-between. Constructs in isolation. Forms in stillness. Substance and separation.

 Distances – and the light that gives them volume – these are a form of stillness.
 I want to reach this stillness, to sit with it and listen.
-To catch glimpses across a span of quietude, revelations in silence.
+To catch glimpses across a span of quietude.

-'sites' encompasses one strain: the distances-between of our human landscapes: designated, designed, constructed, inhabited.
-This kind of terrain is the place of people’s dreaming.
+'sites' encompasses one strain: the distances-between of our human landscape: designed, constructed, inhabited, protected.
+This terrain is the place of people’s dreaming.
 As with other dreams, much remains unspoken.
-These projects use a structured mode of seeing, often highly ordered and insistent.
-From such ordering, a quieter reality can emerge with a voice.
+These projects employ a structured mode of seeing, often highly ordered and insistent.
+From such insistence a quieter sense can find its place.

 'subjective' encompasses another strain: the distances-between of photography as a mode of seeing and recognition.
 If human sites give us the contours of a collective dream, photographs suggest another act of dreaming.
 What is it to see through photography?
 What signals the moment of seeing past a photograph, slipping past its borderline to reach a different place?